 1.00 pm - 5.00 pm - Lunch and siesta break

 5.00 pm - 6.30 pm - Lectures/Workshops/Finds processing **

-*In rare cases of rain, the project envisions substitute activities including finds processing workshops and film projections at villa Teres.
+*In rare cases of rain, the field school program provides substitute activities including finds processing workshops and film projections at villa Terres.

 **Lectures and workshops in the area of Classical and Field Archaeology, focused on Ancient Greek and Thracian culture in Pistiros and advanced digital imaging and surveying for archaeological and architectural recording.

-The first session’s Saturday: Visit to the ancient town of Plovdiv – European capital of Culture 2019
+29 July (Sunday): Visit to the ancient town of Plovdiv – European capital of Culture 2019

-The second session’s Saturday: 1-day excursion to the Thracian royal tombs in the Rose valley in and around Kazanlak (UNESCO World Heritage Site) and Starosel
+11 August (Saturday): 1-day excursion to the Thracian royal tombs in the Rose Valley in and around Kazanlak (UNESCO World Heritage Site) and Starosel

-Participants who attend the two project sessions or the third one will join all the tours.
+Participants who attend the four-week project sessions will join all the tours.